moogacs/docs.buf.build/docs/reference/images.md

 message ModuleInfo {
   // name is the name of the Buf module.
   //
-  // This will always be set.
+  // This is always set.
   optional ModuleName name = 1;
   // commit is the repository commit.
   //
-  // This field is optional and will not be set if the commit is not known. optional string commit = 2;
+  // This field is optional and not set if the commit is not known. optional string commit = 2;
 }

 // ModuleName is a module name.
 //
-// All fields will always be set. message ModuleName {
+// All fields are always set.
+message ModuleName {
   optional string remote = 1;
   optional string owner = 2;